fwinkelbauer/fwinkelbauer.github.io/content/posts/2021-11-28-emacs-journey.md

 # Goodbye Ivy

-Ivy, counsel and swiper were one of my most used packages.
+Ivy, counsel and swiper were some of my most used packages.
 They have some quirks, but the overall feature set is just fantastic (thanks abo-abo!).
 Over the last few months several people have tried to use some of the newer completion frameworks, which made me curious.
 I'm now using a combination of